spitters/draft-analysis-challenges/draft-analysis-challenges.md

 ---
-title: "Challenges, Opportunities, and Directions for Formal Analysis in the IETF"
+title: "Challenges, Opportunities, and Directions for Formal Analysis in the IETF and IRTF"
 abbrev: "Formal Analysis Challenges"
 category: info